 generating

-.
+the sequence .
 Since we start with

 the sequences Sn at the nth step are trivially constructed.